 The park wouldn’t be finally and fully authorized until 1934, after the success of a group in Knoxville called the Great Smoky Mountain Conservation Association.
 It formed in 1923, and was led by Colonel David Chapman.
 He formed the organization to promote the idea of the national park in the Smoky Mountains.
 The work of photographer James E. Thompson also contributed to the success of the national park concept; the images allowed many to share the beauty of the area.
 Together, these individuals were responsible for the creation and maintenance of the Smoky Mountain National Park.

 Before the European settlers moved to the mountains, it was home to the Cherokee Indians.
 In 1830, however, the Indian Removal Act was created and put into place by President Andrew Jackson.
 This forced the Indians east of the Mississippi River to go west.
-Most of them went, though some of them took refuge in the Smoky Mountains National Park, and their descendants can now be found in the Qualla Reservation.
-This is located south of the national park.
+Most of them went, though some of them took refuge in what is now known as the Great Smoky Mountains National Park, and their descendants can now be found in the Qualla Reservation located south of the national park in Cherokee, NC.

 As the first settlers moved into the area, logging became a major industry in the mountains.
 They had to have a way to move the timber, so the Little River Railroad was created to make this process more streamlined.
 Clear cutting was destroying the ecological aspects of the mountains, but the natural beauty of the mountains was also being harmed.
 Many of the locals and even some of the tourists began working together to try and raise enough money for the preservation of the mountains.
 The US government donated over two million dollars.
 John D. Rockefeller also donated five million dollars.
 This was in addition to what the locals and visitors had already raised.